 Tuesday evening

-• Welcome and vegan supper with vegetarian (i.e. dairy) options – followed by fireside chat, weather-permitting
+- Welcome and vegetarian supper, followed by fireside chat, weather-permitting

 Wednesday